 ” Popis doktora ugovorenih u djelatnosti zdravstvene zaštite predškolske djece” preschool children

-It is useful to find out how many patients the doctor has.
+useful to find out how many patients they have.

 This allows you to search by area but you can’t see the number of patients unless you download the excel file from option 1

 ” Zdravstvena zaštita pokrivena obveznim zdravstvenim osiguranjem >Tražilica ugovorenih sadržaja zdravstvene zaštite u RH”

 Finally you need to read reviews of the doctor.
 Go to http://www.najdoktor.com/